kobayshitaichi/RIF/README.md

 # RIF
-Removing irrelevant frames in plastic surgery videos using semi-supervised learning combined with optical flow.
+Removing irrelevant frames in plastic surgery videos using semi-supervised learning combined with optical flow.(Poster presentation at CARS2022)

 # 目次